rust-lang/const-eval/const-generic-const-fn-bounds.md

 struct Bar;

-const impl Clone for Bar {
+impl const Clone for Bar {
     fn clone(&self) -> Self { Bar }
 }
 ```

-which would generate a `const impl Clone for Foo` block which would fail to compile if any of `Foo`'s
+which would generate a `impl const Clone for Foo` block which would fail to compile if any of `Foo`'s
-fields (so just `Bar` in this example) are not implementing `Clone` via `const impl`.
+fields (so just `Bar` in this example) are not implementing `Clone` via `impl const`.
 The obligation is
 now on the crate author to keep the public API semver compatible, but they can't accidentally fail to
 uphold that obligation by changing private things.